 We mined a year of image-based social media (Instagram) to glean better understanding of how so-called Millenials use and value about the landscape in Mactaquac and around the now-approved Site C dam near Fort St. John, BC.
 We also monitored text-based social media around Mactaquac and Site C to understand the way that text and image-based social media is used (Chen 2015).
-Now we are digging into the national energy survey to find relationships between exposure to energy installations and support for the respective technology, as well as the New Brunswick survey oversample, to understand provincial perspectives on energy and the dam decision (Sherren et al., 2016b).
+Finally, we are digging into the national energy survey to find relationships between exposure to energy installations and support for the respective technology, as well as the New Brunswick survey oversample, to understand provincial perspectives on energy and the dam decision (Sherren et al., 2016b; Sherren et al. 2017).

 Sherren, K., Greenland-Smith, S., Chen, Y., Comeau, L., Beckley, T. and Parkins, J. 2016a.
 Mactaquac and Beyond: Citizen Perspectives on Energy Issues in New Brunswick.
 Report to Energy Transitions in Canada.
 School for Resource and Environmental Studies, Dalhousie University.
 39 pp.